St Mary's Anglican Church, Busselton: Church

 A single-storey building made of limestone, the church has timber floors and a shingle roof.
 Its architectural style has been described as "Old Colonial Norman Revival", and as "Victorian Romanesque ... in the Norman manner".
 Its nave is rectangular in shape, three bays long, and was constructed to an auditory plan; the bays are articulated with pilasters.
 Attached to the nave are a sanctuary, a vestry, an entrance porch (or narthex), and a bell tower.

 All of the doors and most of the windows have semi-circular heads; Above all of the openings are hood moulds, most of which are semicircular.
 At the east of the sanctuary and vestry are two groupings of three lancet windows.
 The hood mould to the three sanctuary windows has a curved shape, and the one above the vestry windows is largely horizontal.

-The porch has an arched entrance on its eastern side, and is fitted with four small stained glass windows depicting the dioceses which the church has belonged to: Canterbury, Calcutta, Sydney, Adelaide, Perth and Bunbury.
-There is a separate external entrance in the southern wall of the vestry; an internal door and an arched window separate the vestry from the sanctuary.
+The porch has an arched entrance on its eastern side, and is fitted with four small stained glass windows depicting the dioceses to which the church has belonged: Canterbury, Calcutta, Sydney, Adelaide, Perth and Bunbury.
+In the southern wall of the vestry is a separate external entrance; an internal door and an arched window separate the vestry from the sanctuary.